If you want to contribute to Baserow you need to setup the development environment on

 docker-compose command using the

-for the command to finish, this is because the image has to be built from scratch.
+the command to finish, this is because the images have to be built from scratch.

-$ docker network create baserow_default $ docker-compose up -d Building backend ...
+$ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d $ # Or instead you can use ./dev.sh which also ensures the dev environment runs as you $ ./dev.sh $ # Run ./dev.sh for more details on what it can do!
+Building backend ...
 Starting db ... done Starting mjml ... done Starting redis ... done Starting backend ... done Starting web-frontend ... done